-Alex Ruvinstein is a Russian-American classical pianist.
-He won the XXVIII International Competition in Salerno, Italy (1995) as part of the four hands duo with O. Gurevich.
-Alex is a winner of the the Ibla International Piano Competition in Ragusa, Italy (1996) in the solo and four hands duo divisions, the National Ukrainian Piano Competition for colleges graduates in Kiev, Ukraine (1985), and other local and regional piano competitions he participated in as a student.
+Alex Ruvinstein started his classical piano journey in Ukraine.
+He won the XXVIII International Competition in Salerno, Italy as a part of the four hands duo.
+Alex is a winner of the Ibla International Piano Competition in Ragusa, Italy in the solo and four hands duo divisions, the National Ukrainian Piano Competition for college graduates in Kiev, and other local and regional piano competitions.

-Alex was born in 1966 in Polyarnyi, Russia, above the Arctic Circle, and began his music studies at the age of five.
-In 1985, Alex received his Bachelor’s degree from the Uman State College of Music where he studied with Professor Viktor Patricio.
-In 1992, he received his Master’s at the Gnesin Academy in Moscow under Professor Vera Nosina.
-After receiving his Doctorate with Professor Naum Starkmann at the Maimonides State Academy in Russia (1995), Alex worked as Professor of Piano and an accompanist for cellists and singers at this Academy.
+Alex was born in Polyarny, Russia, above the Arctic Circle, and began his music studies at the age of five.
+He received his Bachelor’s degree from the Uman State College of Music in Ukraine.
+Later, he obtained his Master’s at the Gnesin Academy in Moscow.
+After receiving his Doctorate with Professor Naum Starkmann at the Maimonides State Academy, Alex worked as a Professor of Piano and an accompanist for cellists and singers.

 After immigrating to the United States Alex made his American debut at the Union County Art Center in New Jersey.
 Since then, he has been performing in various concert halls in New York, Kansas, Delaware, Connecticut, and other states.
 His solo and chamber music performances include recitals at Weill Recital Hall at Carnegie Hall, The Greater Princeton Steinway Society, New York Library Concert Series, the United Nations Concert Hall, and the National Opera Center in New York City, among others.
 He was a member of the Memling Ensemble, directed by Metropolitan Opera violist Vincent Lionti.
 Alex has appeared on Russian and Ukrainian TV.